Barcelona’s most iconic churches

 The people’s church

 It is known as the church built by the people for the people.
 The guilds living in the Born neighborhood finance it, and it has a strong relationship with the area’s community.
+Especially those who carried the stones from the Quarry in Montjuic, for whom we have a memorial at the church’s main entrance.
+Try to find the two bronze sculptures at the door.

 The FC Barcelona shield on a window